nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Convergence analysis of nlKrylov methods

-\end{proof} \begin{remark} Up to this point, we have relied on the implicit assumption that the Jacobian does not vary rapidly during the iteration process.
+\end{proof} \begin{remark} Thus far, we have implicitly assumed that the Jacobian varies slowly during iterations.
 However, this assumption has not been explicitly quantified.
-In our analysis, it is captured by \eqref{eq:errormatrix} and \Cref{ass:upperbound}: the alignment between $V_j$ and $J_f(x_j)P_j$ and consequently the small norm of the error matrix $W_j$ implicitly assumes a slowly varying linear model.
-Imposing stronger conditions, such as Lipschitz continuity of $J_f(x)$, would lead to assumptions similar to \cite[Ass.
-2]{He2024}, which require a uniform bound on the quadratic term of the Taylor expansion of $f(x)$ -- a condition that is too restrictive for our framework.
-Our result, \Cref{thm:nonsingular}, is formulated in terms of the subspaces $P_j$ and $V_j$, allowing more flexibility in selecting the subroutine $\mathcal{SR}_j$. \end{remark}
+In our analysis, it is captured by \eqref{eq:errormatrix} and \Cref{ass:upperbound}, i.e., the alignment between $\ran(V_j)$ and $\ran(J_f(x_j)P_j)$, and consequently the small norm of $W_j$ reflects a slowly changing linear model.
+Imposing stronger conditions, such as Lipschitz continuity of $J_f(x)$, would lead to assumptions similar to \cite[Assumption 2]{He2024}, which require a uniform bound on the quadratic term of the Taylor expansion of $f(x)$ -- a condition that is too restrictive for our framework.
+Our result, \Cref{thm:nonsingular}, is formulated in terms of the subspaces $\ran(P_j)$ and $\ran(V_j)$, allowing more flexibility in selecting the subroutine $\mathcal{SR}_j$. \end{remark}